SmoothWAN/SmoothWAN/README.md

-#SmoothWAN Router for Speedify
+<h4>Custom OpenWRT build for Speedify</h4>

-An easy to use OpenWRT based flavor for Speedify with no CLI requirment. <br />
+An easy to use OpenWRT based flavor for Speedify with no CLI requirment.<br />
-Used to deploy Speedify for whole home network. <br />
+Use case: Deploy Speedify to your home network in minutes with few clicks. <br />

 Targets: Raspberry Pi 4 and Generic x86_64 <br />
 Most modules were enabled, check config.info* for target specific info. <br />

-Work in progress. <br />

 Screenshots: <br />
 ![image](https://user-images.githubusercontent.com/96490382/147124839-fdbf295e-932a-4a6f-87a7-a322605579c9.png)